jzeiders/GraduateML/src/Project3/README.md

 Then I am setting it up to use word, trigram, & sentence level analysis to produce the relative importance of each word.

 BERT is wrong because it always giving zero.
+Replacing the direct matrix transformation with predictions got things corrected.
+Not sure what I was doing wrong?
+I should have been able to directly multiply by the weights?
+Maybe I wasn't actually saving the weights correctly.

+Basics of analysis are going well, saving the results in the results folder.

+TODO:
+1. Clean up the visualization
+2.